MorrisRoberti/Distributed-pub-sub/README.md

 - EventEngineService -> `http://localhost:5002/swagger/index.html`

 > Note that the IdentityService is not supposed to be esposed outside, the swagger is just for documentation.

+# Contribute

+When you make changes to the codebase please update the images of the service modified by rebuilding it and launching it with `docker compose up --build <ServiceName>`.
+Or if you want to rebuild the whole project do `docker compose up --build`.

 # Create a new service